 "Hoo - oh - oo" is a great singing warm-up that I picked up years ago from a friend who was assistant director for the Seattle Boys Choir and Seattle Girls Choir.
 She said this was a frequent vocal warm-up exercise to get boys' voices bridging an octave.

 The "Hel-LO" vocal warm-up exercise is one I devised myself (as far as I can remember).
-I use it when singers have a melody which drops down to Middle C or below for a few notes, causing their voice to thin out and disappear.
+I use it when singers have a melody which drops down toward Middle C or below for a few notes, causing their voice to thin out and disappear.

 First I speak the word "Hel-LO" to them a couple of times, and ask students to say it with me, emphasizing the "LO" part of the word.
-We say it together, making "LO" loud and forward in the mask, not deep in the throat.
+We say it together, making "LO" loud and forward in the mask, not back deep in the throat - though it will be placed low in the jaw, and not in the nasal region.

 As we continue to use the "Hel-LO" over multiple lessons, the singing muscles memorize the feeling of the drop into chest voice, and it becomes easier to switch to it from head voice, and to blend the two.